sanskrit-lexicon/csl-newsletter/september2021.md

 26. COLOGNE.
 Check for missing links.
 Earlier, some approach using `xenu` tool was being explored.
 See https://github.com/sanskrit-lexicon/COLOGNE/issues/370.
 27. MCI.
 Add printed book categories in display.
 See https://github.com/sanskrit-lexicon/MCI/issues/1#issuecomment-927264425.
 28. cologne-stardict.
 Make babylon file directly from csl-orig/v02/xxx/xxx.txt file, instead of xxx.xml file.
 See https://github.com/sanskrit-lexicon/cologne-stardict/issues/20.
+29. csl-orig.
+Write a readme for csl-orig.
+See https://github.com/sanskrit-lexicon/csl-orig/issues/603.
+30. GRA.
+Examine the importance of special character in GRA.
+Also see https://github.com/sanskrit-lexicon/csl-orig/issues/609.
+31. csl-orig.
+KRM.
+Handle footnote better.
+See https://github.com/sanskrit-lexicon/csl-orig/issues/613.
+32. csl-orig.
+KRM.
+Data is required to be captured in tabular format instead of current linear markup.
+See https://github.com/sanskrit-lexicon/csl-orig/issues/613.
+33. GRA. `ab` and `ls` handling in GRA is required.
+See https://github.com/sanskrit-lexicon/GRA/issues/18 and https://github.com/sanskrit-lexicon/csl-orig/issues/616.

 # Execution status